pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 But there'a a lot of snake oil to be sold in the gaps there...

+For example...

 ![the over confident colleague 2](/images/2025/07/mistake.png){: loading="lazy"}{:loading="lazy"}

-I pasted in the error message after the changes it made, it did some stuff with `touch` and `echo` insisting that typescript was confused.
-So I checked and it was using packages without installing them.
+I pasted in the error message after the first set of changes it made.
+It decided that the problem was TypeScript was out of synch.
+So, it did some stuff with `touch` and `echo` insisting all along that typescript was confused.

+So I checked and, actually, it was using NPM packages without installing them.
 This over-confident thing is amazing and horrifying at the same time.

 ## Reviewing your PRs